 Yet Chandra-8 is often trapped in the 'wounded healer' psychology, constantly recycling old traumatic injuries (8) and revisiting the suffering of the past [Chandra].

 Bhava-8 = Sudden, mysterious, unexpected movement

 Emotionally attached to the partner's family (2nd from 7th)

-Emotionally, Chandra-8 is comfortable in crisis environments.
-When no crisis exists naturally, they may try to create one.
-These are the "crisis junkies" of modern business culture and the "intervention" enthusiasts in social work or healing professions.
+Chandra-8 are the crisis junkies of modern business culture and the intervention enthusiasts in social work specialties and healing professions.